pantaluna/esp32_ds3231_32khz_oscillator_using_lib/README.md

 ### Hardware

 - A decent ESP development board.
 I suggest to buy a popular development board with good technical documentation and a significant user base.
-Examples: [Adafruit HUZZAH32](https://www.adafruit.com/product/3405),  [Espressif ESP32-DevKitC](http://espressif.com/en/products/hardware/esp32-devkitc/overview), [Pycom WiPy](https://pycom.io/hardware/), [Wemos D32](https://wiki.wemos.cc/products:d32:d32).
+Examples: [LOLIN D32](https://wiki.wemos.cc/products:d32:d32),  [Adafruit HUZZAH32](https://www.adafruit.com/product/3405),  [Espressif ESP32-DevKitC](http://espressif.com/en/products/hardware/esp32-devkitc/overview), [Pycom](https://pycom.io/hardware/).
 - The peripherals that are used in the project.
-  @tip The README of each component contains a section "Shop Products".
+The README.md of each component contains a section "Shop Products".
-  @example A Bosch BME280 meteo sensor breakout board.